jim-easterbrook/Photini/src/doc/manual/picasa.rst

 .. image:: ../images/screenshot_28.png

-To upload one or more photographs to Picasa, select them in the image selector area, then click on the "upload now" button.
+To upload one or more photographs to Picasa, select them in the image selector area, then click on the ``Start upload`` button.
 During uploading Photini displays a progress bar.
 Uploading takes place in the background, so you can continue to use other tabs while the upload is in progress.